 I have practised in Leeds, West Yorkshire for ten years and in that time I have worked with clients suffering from a range of emotional issues.

 Counselling and psychotherapy are 'talking therapies' first developed by Sigmund Freud and then by numerous psychotherapists including Carl Gustav Jung, Aaron Beck, Carl Rogers.
+Rather than drugs and prescriptions counselling allows you to talk through your experiences, feelings etc.

-Since then many changes and new approaches have been developed , however, what is well documented is that the relationship between the counsellor and the client is the most important property and the most therapeutic aspect of counselling.
+Many changes and new approaches have been developed , however, what is well documented is that the relationship between the counsellor and the client is the most important property and the most therapeutic aspect of counselling.

 By talking through our issues we can gain a better view of what is going on for us.
 We can be anxious, depressed, angry or just confused about our life.
 Sometimes they all affect us at once or maybe just one.
 I do not utilise one particular approach, for example CBT, rather I work with people with an approach that fits them.